Updated: August 15, 2024

 Find a Tax Relief Solution & Getting Help Through TaxCure

 Outstanding taxes can lead to significant financial consequences, such as the potential for levies and tax liens.
 Individuals and families that find themselves receiving IRS-certified mail for their tax liabilities should reach out to a licensed tax professional with IRS experience.
+Even though you are receiving a certified letter, you still have options.
+Depending on the situation, you may be able to set up payments or make other arrangements that prevent the IRS from seizing your assets.
+If you've received a letter about an audit or a document request, a tax professional can help you deal with the IRS.

 Tax relief solutions can help alleviate financial burdens that hold people back.
 A Tax Resolution Specialist has the skills and experience to negotiate the best settlement offers for any situation.
 Start your search for a tax professional below.
 Our network of tax professionals is made up of pros from around the country with a wide array of experience.
-At Taxcure, we have developed a unique ranking algorithm for professionals based upon a variety of factors to help taxpayers easily find a professional that is best equipped to help resolve their tax problems.
+At Taxcure, we have developed a unique ranking algorithm for professionals based upon a variety of factors to help taxpayers easily find a professional who is best equipped to help resolve their tax problems.
 Start below by selecting the agency you have a problem with and then use the filters to select your particular problem/problems to see the professionals with the most experience in those areas.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues